 Continuing to work whilst caring can help you to have a better balance in your life and provide you with social interaction outside of your caring role.
 But staying in work or returning to work can be daunting; you may find it helpful to talk to your employer about taking some time off or working flexibly.

 Many carers consider giving up work but it is important to understand the implications this could have on your income, quality of life and future pension entitlements.
 If you find it difficult to balance working and caring, or you would like to consider returning to work, a carer’s assessment can be a helpful step in looking at what support you might need.
-Please contact Carers Hub on 01273 977 000 or email firstname.lastname@example.org for more information.
+Please call Carers Hub on 01273 977 000 or email firstname.lastname@example.org for more information.

 About Me: Building Reliance for Caring is a great E-learning resource for Working Carers.
 You can get access to the resource by signing up to Carers UK Digital Resources.